Saratov: Administrative and municipal status

 Saratov is the administrative center of the oblast and, within the framework of administrative divisions, it also serves as the administrative center of Saratovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the city of oblast significance of Saratov—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of oblast significance of Saratov is incorporated as Saratov Urban Okrug.

 Geography

 Climate

-Saratov has a moderately continental climate with warm and dry summers and an abundance of sunny days.
+Saratov has a moderately continental climate with warm summers, relatively dry climate and an abundance of sunny days.
 The warmest month is July with daily mean temperature near +23 C; the coldest is February, at -8 C.

-Summers are hot and dry in Saratov.
-Daytime temperatures of +30 C or higher are commonplace, up to +40.9 C during a heat wave in 2010.
+Summers are hot and in Saratov daytime temperatures of +30 C or higher are commonplace, up to +40.9 C during a heat wave in 2010.

 Snow and ice are dominant during the winter season.
 Days well above freezing and nights below -25 C both occur in the winter.